anthony-jourdon/Genepy/docs/source/usage.rst

   Copyright (c) 2024,
   Anthony Jourdon,

-  project:  bc-pre-processing
+  project:  Genepy
   filename: usage.rst

-  This file is part of bc-pre-processing.
+  This file is part of Genepy.

-  bc-pre-processing is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+  Genepy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-  bc-pre-processing is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  Genepy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
   See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with bc-pre-processing.
+  You should have received a copy of the GNU General Public License along with Genepy.
   If not, see <https://www.gnu.org/licenses/>.
   ====================================================================================================